Alluxio/alluxio/docs/en/deploy/Running-Alluxio-Locally.md

   filesystem (e.g., `alluxio.underfs.address=/tmp`).

 * Turn on remote login service so that `ssh localhost` can succeed.
-To avoid the need to repeatedly input the password, you can add the public ssh key for the host into `~/.ssh/authorized_keys`.
+To avoid the need to repeatedly input the password, you can add the public SSH key for the host into `~/.ssh/authorized_keys`.
 See [this tutorial](http://www.linuxproblem.org/art_9.html) for more details.